User-DK/pyseldon/contributing.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the contributor covenant suggested [code of conduct].
+By participating in this project, you agree to abide by the contributor covenant suggested [code of conduct],.

 [code of conduct]: https://github.com/Seldon-code/seldon/blob/main/CODE_OF_CONDUCT.md